 Energy Markets Update

 In this newsletter, we cover key factors impacting US energy markets.
-This week, we'll cover New York's constant fight to meet demand, the EPA's dirty rollbacks of regulations, some Texas success, and an update on Amazon's nuclear PPA progress.
+This week, we'll cover the outlook for renewables in ERCOT and the operator's future plans for grid resilience, the harsh reality of NYISO's struggling power grid, the EPA's rollback of GHG emissions standards, and an update on Amazon's nuclear PPA progress.

 Table of Contents